McQueen Shell Ring: Background

-One of the most significant insights the McQueen Shell Ring offers is the storage practices used by hunter-gatherers, which shed light on the vast social ramifications of collection, storage, processing, and consumption in these societies.
-Understanding these practices is crucial for comprehending the Late Archaic Native American History and the complex societies that existed during this period.
-Although excavations at McQueens Shell Ring were relatively minimal, they provided substantial evidence about these complex societies, including bones, trash pits, ground burials, and pits.
-Additionally, they provided insight into coastal economies, political organization, and settlement patterns in Native American Communities.
+A significant finding at the McQueen Shell Ring concerns the storage practices used by hunter-gatherers, which shed light on their collection, storage, processing, and consumption practices.
+Although there have been few excavations at McQueens Shell Ring, they have provided evidence about these cultures including bones, trash pits, and burials sites.
+Some artifacts are housed at the Fernbank Museum of Natural History in Atlanta, Georgia.